-The Public Procurement Arbitration Board is responsible for conducting proceedings for infringement of legislation on public procurement, public procurement procedures, works or service concessions, and concession procurement or concession procurement procedures.
-With the exception of proceedings for civil law claims relating to the modification or performance of contracts, the Public Procurement Arbitration Board is also responsible for conducting proceedings for the modification or performance of contracts and public procurement or concession procurement or concession procurement Arbitration Board is also responsible for conducting proceedings for the modification or performance of contracts concluded under a public procurement or concession procurement procedure which is contrary to the Public Procurement Act or to a regulation adopted on the basis of the Public Procurement Act.
-Considering that public Procurement Arbitration Board's power to enforce contract terms and conditions related to public procurement and to sanction unlawful contract modifications are vital for reaching statutory objectives.
+The Public Procurement Arbitration Board is responsible for conducting proceedings for infringement of legislation on public procurement, public procurement procedures, works or service concessions, and concession procurement procedures, and for review procedures in respect of public procurement or concession procurement procedures.
+With the exception of proceedings for civil law claims relating to the modification or performance of contracts, the Public Procurement Arbitration Board is also responsible for conducting proceedings for the modification or performance of contracts concluded under a public procurement or concession procurement procedure which is contrary to the Public Procurement Act or to a regulation adopted on the basis of the Public Procurement Act.
+Considering that public procurement procedures are conducted to establish public contracts, the Public Procurement Arbitration Board's power to enforce contract terms and conditions related to public procurement and to sanction unlawful contract modifications are vital for reaching statutory objectives.
 In cases of infringement that are given priority in EU law (e.g. failure to comply with the Public Procurement Act or major violations of the contracting moratorium), the Public Procurement Arbitration Board is authorised and required to nullify public contracts and implement relevant legal consequences, thus facilitating the effective enforcement of EU directive requirements.